dhnnypatil/demo/README.md

 # demo
-This file is for demo class
+This file is for demo class.